alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record_example.md

 Using the `GET /items/{item-hash}` endpoint on the [90th entry to the `country` register](https://country.register.gov.uk/entries/90.json) returns the item, which reveals that the `official-name` field for this entry is “The Republic of Cote D’Ivoire”.
 Looking much later, the [207th entry to the `country` register](https://country.register.gov.uk/entries/207.json)  also relates to the key ‘CI’.
 However, this time the item hash addresses to an item that reveals that the `official-name` field for the corresponding item is “The Republic of Côte D’Ivoire”, and has a correction to an accent above the ‘o’.

-Following the example above, using the `GET /records/{field-value}` endpoint for ‘CI’ [indicates the later spelling](https://country.register.gov.uk/records/CI.json) (“The Republic of Côte D’Ivoire”), because the record currently corresponds to the 207th entry to the `country` register, which is more recent than the 90th entry.
+Following the example above, using the `GET /records/{key}` endpoint for ‘CI’ [indicates the later spelling](https://country.register.gov.uk/records/CI.json) (“The Republic of Côte D’Ivoire”), because the record currently corresponds to the 207th entry to the `country` register, which is more recent than the 90th entry.

-Using the `GET /records/{field-value}` endpoint, where `{field-value}` is ‘CI’, [returns the record for ‘CI’, where the data is presented with the item already resolved](https://country.register.gov.uk/records/CI/.json).
+Using the `GET /records/{key}` endpoint, where `{key}` is ‘CI’, [returns the record for ‘CI’, where the data is presented with the item already resolved](https://country.register.gov.uk/records/CI/.json).
 That is, the data is expressed as a function of the latest entry, which in this case is the 207th.
-Using the `GET /records/{field-value}/entries` endpoint, where `{field-value}` is again ‘CI’, [returns both the 90th and the 207th entries](https://country.register.gov.uk/records/CI/entries.json).
+Using the `GET /records/{key}/entries` endpoint, where `{key}` is again ‘CI’, [returns both the 90th and the 207th entries](https://country.register.gov.uk/records/CI/entries.json).

 To summarise this: